 Far and away, Lake Jackson received the bulk of coverage during the 19th century.
 This was likely due to its proximity to Tallahassee, as well as the fact that Lake Jackson historically had more open water than the other lakes, and thus any draining episode was more visually dramatic.
 Indeed, Upper Lake Lafayette was likely periodically dry far more often than is noted in the chronology below.
 Even more than a century ago, Sellards noted that the area around the sink was usually a prairie during the dry season.
-For these reasons, it's important to note that the following chronology should not be considered comprehensive.
-These lakes are very dynamic, and the water level is always fluctuating.
-There were certainly numerous periods when the lakes were low, but not visibly draining into a sinkhole.
+For these reasons, it's important to note that the following chronology should not be considered comprehensive, but it does provide at least a good overview of historic lake activity.